Icinga/icinga2/doc/03-monitoring-basics.md

 }
 ```

-Icinga 2 evaluates the `apply for` rule for all objects with the custom attribute
+Icinga 2 evaluates the `apply for` rule for all objects with the custom variable
 `oids` set.
 It iterates over all dictionary items inside the `for` loop and evaluates the
 `assign/ignore where` expressions.
 You can access the loop variable